-Academy members, coaches, volunteers and staff are not expected to be an expert in recognition of a safeguarding concern; however, all adults working, volunteering and participating have a duty of care to be vigilant and respond appropriately to suspicions of poor practice, abuse or bullying.
+Academy members, coaches, volunteers and staff are not expected to be an expert in recognition of a safeguarding concern.
+However, all adults working, volunteering and participating have a duty of care to be vigilant and respond appropriately to suspicions of poor practice, abuse or bullying.
 They should also respond to any indication of abuse that may be occurring outside of the Academy setting.

-This does not mean that it is your responsibility to decide if a situation is poor practice, abuse or bullying, but it is your responsibility to report your concerns to the Welfare Officer, Barrie May or Deputy Welfare Officer, Danielle Mays.
+This does not mean that it is your responsibility to decide if a situation is poor practice, abuse or bullying, but it is your responsibility to report your concerns to the Club Welfare Officer or Head Coach.

-If you cannot contact someone within the Academy or feel that your concerns are not being dealt with properly you can contact:
+If you cannot contact someone within St Paul's or feel that your concerns are not being dealt with properly you can contact:

-- Gordon Valentine, National Compliance Manager for England Boxing 07590 600001 or email him at gordon.valentine@englandboxing.org - Hull Multi Agency Safeguarding Hub on 01482 616092 or 01482 300304 after 5pm and at weekends or email them at sab@hullcc.gov.uk - East Riding Safeguarding Adults Board on o1482 396940 or email safeguardingadultsteam@eastriding.gov.uk.
+- Danny Willaims, Head of Compliance at England Boxing.
+E mail him at safeguarding@englandboxing.org - Hull Multi Agency Safeguarding Hub on 01482 616092 or 01482 300304 after 5pm and at weekends or email them at sab@hullcc.gov.uk - East Riding Safeguarding Adults Board on o1482 396940 or email safeguardingadultsteam@eastriding.gov.uk.
 After hours contact the Emergency Duty team on 01377 241273 or email emergency.duty.team@eastriding.gov.uk - The Ann Craft Trust (ACT), the national safeguarding adults organisation www.anncrafttrust.org or ring 0115 951 5400 for advice.